Analucar/UMinho/ThirdYear/1st/MDIO/README.md

 ### :books: Modelos Determinísticos de Investigação Operacional
 ***

-Here you can find the report and code developed for Modelos Determinísticos de Investigação Operacional.

 In this subject we devoleped 3 different projects.
 - First Project: 20
 - Seconde Project: 15